 Syntronik uses both modeling technology and multi-samples—about 50GB worth of (painfully) downloaded software if you don’t purchase the product on an optional USB memory stick.
 The list of the thirty-eight synthesizers that samples are derived from are as follows:

 This is quite a list, and many of these classic synths can easily fetch several thousands of dollars on the used market if found in good condition.
 As mentioned before, these 38 synths are then distilled down into 17 soft synths, with some names being obvious (like J8) or not so obvious (Noir).
 One thing that we thought was very cool is that each synth has its own control panel, so an Oberheim looks like an Oberheim, a Jupiter looks like a Jupiter, and so on.
 Even so, each template is similarly organized into sections for the oscillators, filters, etc., so you’re really getting similar information with a slightly different presentation.
-In total, there are nearly 2,000 presets to get you started.
+In total, there are nearly 2,000 presets (2,600 in the Deluxe version) to get you started.

 Speaking of filters, IK Multimedia used modeling to emulate four specific, classic filters, which many would argue contribute most to a synth’s character.
 These filters include the Moog transistor ladder (found in the Minimoog and Modular Moog), Roland's IR3109 chip (found in the Jupiter-8 and Juno-60), the Curtis CEM3320 chip (found in the Prophet-5 and Oberheim OB-Xa), and the Oberheim SEM state variable filter.
 Sound designers will love that Syntronik actually lets you choose the filter you want regardless of synth!
 Putting an Oberheim filter in a Jupiter-8 sounds like fun!
 This is not the first time we’ve seen that kind of flexibility, but in a package comprised of classic synths, it’s a welcome capability.